MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/troubleshooting-storage-spaces.md

 >[!Caution]
 >This procedure can prevent the collection of diagnostic information that Microsoft Support may need to investigate this problem.
 A Support agent may have to ask you to re-enable live dump generation based on specific troubleshooting scenarios.

-There are two methods to disable live dumps, as described below.
+The two methods to disable live dumps are as follows:

 #### Method 1 (recommended in this scenario)
 To completely disable all dumps, including live dumps system-wide, follow these steps: